 How to Make Chipotle Chicken

 Once the chicken has had time to marinate for about an hour, it’s time to get it cooked and ready to enjoy!
-Pour the chicken into a large skillet and cook the chicken thighs over medium heat.
+Add the chicken thighs into a large skillet and cook over medium heat.
 Each side should cook for 5-7 minutes.
 You know the chicken is cooked through when the internal temperature reaches 165°F.

 After the chicken has been cooked, dice it into bite-sized pieces.
 Serve it warm in a tortilla with all your favorite toppings.
 Or, make it into a chipotle chicken ‘bowl’ by topping rice with the chicken, followed by all your favorite veggies, cheeses, and fixings.